Tutorial: Gate-based superconducting quantum computing: Superconducting Qubit

 We can categorize elementary circuits of superconducting qubits into two groups, an island and a loop (Fig.~\ref{fig:qubitCircuit}).
 In the early literature, these two kinds of qubits were called a charge qubit and a flux qubit, respectively, on the basis of the spread of the wavefunctions in the number (charge) and phase (flux) bases [typical wavefunctions of a charge qubit are shown in Fig.~\ref{fig:qubitIsland}(d)].\cite{tsai} However, such a classification is valid only for a certain parameter range; it does not work well for sophisticated qubits whose wavefunctions often show exotic distributions in both the number and the phase bases.
 Therefore, we simply categorize circuits of superconducting qubits based on the geometry.
 Then, we will show how the qubit properties change as we tune the circuit parameters.
 The knowledge acquired in this way can also be used for analyzing more complex qubits.

 We introduce a Hamiltonian for a parallel circuit composed of a capacitor with the capacitance $C$ including the intrinsic capacitance of a junction, an inductor with the inductance $L$, and a Josephson junction, as a generic model of a superconducting qubit [Fig.~\ref{fig:qubitCircuit}(c)].
 This particular circuit is easily quantized by treating $N$ and $\varphi$ as the operators $\hat{N}$ and $\hat{\varphi}$.
-(The standard introduction to superconducting circuit quantization is Ref.~\onlinecite{vool}.)
-Here, the number operator $\hat{N}$ is conjugate to the phase operator $\hat{\varphi}$: $\hat{N} = -\textrm{i} \partial / \partial \hat{\varphi}$.\footnote{They satisfy the relation $\textrm{e}^{\textrm{i}\hat{\varphi}} \hat{N} \textrm{e}^{-\textrm{i}\hat{\varphi}} = \hat{N} - 1$.
-The popular form of this relation is $[\hat{\varphi}, \hat{N}] = \textrm{i}$.
+(For an introduction to superconducting circuit quantization, see Refs.~\onlinecite{vool, rasmussen2021}.)
+Here, the number operator $\hat{N}$ is conjugate to the phase operator $\hat{\varphi}$: $\hat{N} = -\mathrm{i} \partial / \partial \varphi$.\footnote{They satisfy the relation $\mathrm{e}^{\mathrm{i}\hat{\varphi}} \hat{N} \mathrm{e}^{-\mathrm{i}\hat{\varphi}} = \hat{N} - 1$.
+The popular form of this relation is $[\hat{\varphi}, \hat{N}] = \mathrm{i}$.
 However, this form is not mathematically rigorous because the phase operator is not Hermitian.
-It holds approximately only if $\hat{N}$ and $\hat{\varphi}$ are the \emph{relative} number and phase operators between two superconductors, and this number imbalance of electrons is much less than the number of electrons in each superconductor.
-For details, see Refs.~\onlinecite{leggett, MW}.} The resulting circuit Hamiltonian $\hat{\mathcal{H}}_\textrm{q}$ is given by
+It holds approximately only if $\hat{N}$ and $\hat{\varphi}$ are the \emph{relative} number and phase operators between two superconductors, and the number imbalance of electrons is much less than the number of electrons in each superconductor.\cite{leggett, MW}} The resulting circuit Hamiltonian $\hat{\mathcal{H}}_\textrm{q}$ is given by\footnote{For a static flux bias, $\varphi_\mathrm{ext}$ can be assigned to either the inductor or the Josephson junction.
+This freedom of choice is a consequence of gauge invariance.
+However, for a time-dependent flux bias, the real circuit geometry must be considered.\cite{you2019, riwar2022, bryon2023} Here, we assume that the time-dependent flux bias is primarily associated with the linear inductor.}